SocketMobile/capturesdk_flutter/docs/source/captureContactlessReaderWriter.rst

   But as soon as the discovery restarts when, for example when the contactless reader/writer is no longer ON or in range, then the power consumption increases slightly.
-Setting the favorite devices to an empty string will stop the **auto discovery and connect** mode, and BLE discovery won't happen again until the favorite devices is set or the discovery is implicitly started by using the BLE Device Manager startDiscovery property.
+Setting the favorite devices to an empty string will stop the **auto discovery and connect** mode, and Bluetooth Low Energy discovery won't happen again until the favorite devices is set or the discovery is implicitly started by using the Bluetooth Low Energy Device Manager startDiscovery property.

 .. _contactlessreaderwriterautodiscoveryconnnectlabel: